-Tip 1 – Pick your Camera
+Tip 1 – Choose your Camera

 If your camera allows you, set it to a small aperture for a wide depth of field that brings your entire product into focus and makes it look sharp.
 If you have an iPhone 7plus or newer, the portrait function may assist you to gain this look.

-Tip 4 – Lighting
+Tip 4 – Let there be natural light